Easy to Wed: Critical reception

+Film critic, Pauline Kael, said of the film that it was a result of feats of production presumed to be possible nowhere else.

 Home media

-On July 17, 2007, Warner Home Video released the film as part of the box set TCM Spotlight - Esther Williams, Vol. 1.
+On July 17, 2007, Warner Home Video released the film as part of the box set TCM Spotlight – Esther Williams, Vol. 1.
 Bonus features include the Academy Award-nominated Pete Smith Specialty comedy short Sure Cures, the animated short The Unwelcome Guest, and the film's theatrical trailer.